3dgeo-heidelberg/etrainee/course/module2/02_temporal_information/02_temporal_information.md

 <img src="media/exp_real.png" title="Expectations vs reality when searching satellite data" alt="Expectations vs reality" width="700"/>

-<i>Expectations vs reality when searching satellite data (figure by course authors, sources of images from the upper left to the lower right: Sentinel-2 [European Space Agency - ESA](https://dataspace.copernicus.eu/)/ [Terms of use](https://dataspace.copernicus.eu/terms-and-conditions), [Image © 2022 Planet Labs PBC](https://www.planet.com)/[CC BY-NC 2.0](https://creativecommons.org/licenses/by-nc/2.0/), Landsat 5 courtesy of [the U.S. Geological Survey](https://www.usgs.gov/)/ [Terms of use](https://www.usgs.gov/information-policies-and-instructions/copyrights-and-credits)), Landsat 7 courtesy of [the U.S. Geological Survey](https://www.usgs.gov/)/ [Terms of use](https://www.usgs.gov/information-policies-and-instructions/copyrights-and-credits), Landsat 8 courtesy of [the U.S. Geological Survey](https://www.usgs.gov/)/ [Terms of use](https://www.usgs.gov/information-policies-and-instructions/copyrights-and-credits), Landsat 4 courtesy of [the U.S. Geological Survey](https://www.usgs.gov/)/ [Terms of use](https://www.usgs.gov/information-policies-and-instructions/copyrights-and-credits)).</i>
+<i>Expectations vs reality when searching satellite data (figure by course authors, sources of images from the upper left to the lower right: Sentinel-2 <a href="https://dataspace.copernicus.eu/">European Space Agency - ESA</a> / <a href="https://dataspace.copernicus.eu/terms-and-conditions">Terms of use</a>, <a href="https://www.planet.com">Image © 2022 Planet Labs PBC</a > / <a href="https://creativecommons.org/licenses/by-nc/2.0/">CC BY-NC 2.0</a>, Landsat 5 courtesy of <a href="https://www.usgs.gov/">the U.S. Geological Survey</a> / <a href="https://www.usgs.gov/information-policies-and-instructions/copyrights-and-credits">Terms of use</a>, Landsat 7 courtesy of <a href="https://www.usgs.gov/">the U.S. Geological Survey</a> / <a href="https://www.usgs.gov/information-policies-and-instructions/copyrights-and-credits">Terms of use</a>, Landsat 8 courtesy of <a href="https://www.usgs.gov/">the U.S. Geological Survey</a> / <a href="https://www.usgs.gov/information-policies-and-instructions/copyrights-and-credits">Terms of use</a>, Landsat 4 courtesy of <a href="https://www.usgs.gov/">the U.S. Geological Survey</a> / <a href="https://www.usgs.gov/information-policies-and-instructions/copyrights-and-credits">Terms of use</a>).</i>
 </center>

 Another significant advantage of satellite data is that it captures the **temporal variation** of objects and landscapes.
 Objects may appear or disappear, or look entirely different across various seasons or years.
 This ability can help us detect such phenomena without the need for on-site exploration.
 For instance, how else but through satellite imagery could we identify a newly formed tiny island in a distant ocean?
 Or observe the decrease in the number of cars on the streets and parking lots after the 2020 lockdown announcement due to COVID-19?
 Satellite data provides a powerful tool for monitoring changes on Earth’s surface over time.